Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 Public safety

-At any one time there will be large numbers of people on the University campus, and the potential risk of a collision is high.
-The speed limit of 10kph must be observed on campus at all times, as well as all the parking rules.
+At any one time there may be large numbers of people on the University of Otago campus, and the potential risk of a collision is high.
+The speed limit of 10kph must be observed on campus at all times, as well as all of the parking rules.

 Drivers exceeding the speed limit may be banned from campus.